aurimon/aurimon-landing/content/Landing/product-section.md

 name = "Reduce Mantainance Time" template = "product-info"
 [[product_infos]]
-description = "Sound patterns allow you to identify the health of various system components better than simply monitoring the time it has been used, unleashing new efficiency possibilities." icon = "/uploads/908128-200.png" name = "Till the end" template = "product-info"
+description = "Sound patterns allow you to identify the health of  system components better than simply monitoring its lifetime, unleashing new efficiency possibilities." icon = "/uploads/908128-200.png" name = "Till the end" template = "product-info"